Photo: Sara Mc Key

 • Check so that the waterproofing spray for clothes and shoes are free of Fluorine.
 This way you can be sure to avoid PFAS, highly fluorinated substances.

-• Ask for Fluorine-free sports clothes and shoes when you shop.
+• Ask for fluorine-free sports clothes and shoes when you shop.
 Many sports clothes and shoes are treated with highly fluorinated substances to resist humidity, while letting air through.
 These substances are very difficult for nature to break down and should be avoided.

 Updated